mlavi/openshift/docs/install/walkthrough/openshift-on-ahv-installation-walkthrough.md

 - Two recent Nutanix AOS LTS (Long Term Stability) releases with AHV:
   - 5.15.6
   - 5.20.1
-- Two recent Red Hat OpenShift releases:
+- Recent Red Hat OpenShift releases:
+  - 4.6
   - 4.7
   - 4.8

 Older releases of AOS, AHV, and OpenShift will not be supported.
 Successive patch and forward compatible releases will continue to support OpenShift on AHV.
 New releases are expected to be supported in the future, *this is a forward looking statement*.
+Consult the Nutanix Support portal, Compatibility and Interoperability Matrix, [Partner Software](https://portal.nutanix.com/page/documents/compatibility-interoperability-matrix/software) tab and filter on **Partner Name:** Red Hat for updates.

-The OpenShift installer for platform agnostic **user-provisioned infrastructure** on bare metal is used.
+The OpenShift installer for platform agnostic **user-provisioned infrastructure**  is used.
 As the Red Hat and Nutanix partnership evolves, progressively easier and faster automation solutions for **installer-provisioned infrastructure** clusters will be supported, leading to turn-key OpenShift clusters, *this is a forward looking statement*.
 For customers interested in early access, please contact a local Nutanix representative to learn more.

 ## Installation Walk Through